 Key differences between HARP and the new programs

-This enables lenders to get a clearer photograph of the borrower’s fee records and reduces loan churning, a predatory lending practice in which a lender encourages a borrower to repeatedly refinance a loan, paying additional expenses and interest, without a tangible advantage to the borrower.
-The new loan applications are based on the LTV ratio, calculated using dividing the final loan stability through the property’s appraised price and expressed as a percent.
+This enables lenders to get a clearer photograph of the borrower’s fee records and reduces loan churning, a predatory lending practice in which a lender encourages a borrower to repeatedly refinance a loan, paying additional expenses and interest without a tangible advantage to the borrower.
+The new loan applications are based on the LTV ratio, calculated by dividing the final loan stability through the property’s appraised price and expressed as a percent.
 Both packages require a minimum LTV ratio of 97.01 percent for an unmarried circle of relatives domestic — higher than the 80 percent minimal LTV required by HARP.
 Like HARP, there aren’t any LTV maximums for these refinance packages.